 This is my take on how dogs transmit happiness.
 From the moment a puppy is born, it is loved by its mother.
 It feels great comfort and happiness which it then transmits back to the being that gave it life.
 As it grows in a safe environment, it develops into a grateful and happy young adult that only knows how to please and give love…always.
 And so the cycle continues.

-The events are just two months apart.
-On March 5th I attended a memorial service honoring police and military K-9s, in north Pinellas County, Florida.
+It so happens that the events are only two months apart.
+On March 5th I attended a service memorializing police K-9s and military dogs, too, in north Pinellas County, Florida.
 The exact location is the Garden of Heroes, an area reserved for service animals and K-9 dogs on the beautiful grounds of Curlew Hills Memory Garden in Palm Harbor.

-And yesterday, on May 27th, the nation celebrated Memorial Day.
-I took this photo a few days prior, just after local Boy Scouts had placed flags throughout the entire property.
-It was an emotional sight.
+And just yesterday, on May 27th, the nation celebrated Memorial Day.
+This is the photo I took a few days prior, soon after local Boy Scouts had placed flags throughout the entire property.
+It was a very emotional sight.

 Pastor Danny McDonald Officiated

-“All dogs go to heaven.”
-These words often appear on social media.
-However, it’s especially poignant when they are said at a memorial service to honor police and military dogs.
-I think, without exception, we all believe that.
+I’m pretty sure that most of us are familiar with the saying, “All dogs go to heaven.”
+After all, these words often appear on social media.
+However, it’s especially poignant when said at an event honoring law enforcement dogs plus those that assist the armed forces.
+I truly think, without exception, we all believe that.

-In addition, Pastor McDonald told the attendees that working dogs have “enormous heart” and are motivated to fulfill their mission to serve.
-He also said that the memorialized K-9s were “Knights of Valor.”
+In addition, Pastor McDonald told the attendees that working dogs have “enormous heart” and are motivated to fulfill their mission to serve, at home and abroad.
+He also said that these very special K-9s in our thoughts were “Knights of Valor.”
 How true.

 MILITARY WAR DOG